UXVirtual/aframe-workshop/README.md

 3. A browser window will automatically launch with the default index page.
 Optionally, you can access the server via [https://localhost:3000](https://localhost:3000) or [https://YOUR_IP:3000](https://YOUR_IP:3000) where `YOUR_IP` is the IP address of your computer on your network.

+    You may be presented with a warning before viewing the apge.
+You can safely ignore this.

 ### Converting OBJ to Draco